 “We had figured that her father, the Japanophile, would have approved for Rita and I to be married.
 But before we could tell him about our plans, he passed away.
 Rita and I both felt really sad and dejected.”

 Days in Campbeltown

 With his month in France behind him, upon returning to Glasgow, Professor Wilson summoned Taketsuru.
-Wilson’s friend, Dr. Innay* of the Campbeltown Distillery, had agreed to take Taketsuru on as a pupil.
-Dr. Innay was particularly interested in the koji used to make nihonshu, something Taketsuru had experience with from his childhood.
+Wilson’s friend, Dr. Innes* of the Campbeltown Distillery, had agreed to take Taketsuru on as a pupil.
+Dr. Innes was particularly interested in the koji used to make nihonshu, something Taketsuru had experience with from his childhood.
 With Prof. Wilson’s blessing, Taketsuru immediately agreed to go.
-Dr. Innay was not only an authority on whisky, but also a famous blender.
+Dr. Innes was not only an authority on whisky, but also a famous blender.

 Campbeltown lies southwest of Glasgow.
 Today it’s a town of around 5000 people, situated at the tip of the Kintyre peninsula.
 It’s also one of Scotland’s five distinct Scotch regions.
 Taketsuru describes there being 15-16 distilleries in this small town, but since his day it peaked to 30 distilleries.
 Today there are only four.

-After six months learning blending and more from Dr. Innay, Taketsuru had only one thing left to learn: how to make grain whisky.
+After six months learning blending and more from Dr. Innes, Taketsuru had only one thing left to learn: how to make grain whisky.

 *I've been unable to locate any English sources to confirm the spelling of his name -- Taketsuru calls him "イネー博士" in Japanese.
 If anyone knows for sure, please comment! `Update 2019/8/26: Dr. Innes is the correct spelling -- this has been updated per our reader's (and relative of the man himself) comment below.